shilpakancharla/quantumlearning/README.md

-# quantumlearning

-**Applications of Machine Learning in Quantum Mechanics: Using Neural Networks to Solve Schrödinger’s Equation.**

-These solutions can first be found in one-dimensional settings, and then slowly we move to two-dimensional and three-dimensional settings, with the goal of reducing the neural network’s performance test error.
+# Schrodinger Equation Deep Learning Project

 ## Abstract

 Computational models that use machine learning principles to solve quantum mechanics problems promise to deliver accurate as possible information about a quantum system at high speeds.
-These two fields are related to each other by linear algebra, and it is imperative we examine the redundancy in solving Schrödinger’s equations throughout different types of potential situations: step, piecewise linear and random Fourier series.
-This project uses TensorFlow package in Python to initially generate 1-D potentials and then solve them using a gradient descent method.
-These potentials and their respective solutions are partitioned into sets of training data and test data.
+These two fields are related to each other by linear algebra, and it is imperative we examine the redundancy in solving Schrodinger's equations throughout different types of potential situations: step, piecewise linear, and random Fourier series.
+This prjoect uses the TensorFlow package in Python to initially generate one-dimensional potentials and then solve them using a gradient descent method.
+These potentials and their respective solutions are partitioned into sets of training, validation, and test data.
 The training data is inputted into a simple neural network with two hidden layers.
-The mean square distance between the “correct” solutions and the output of the neural network is the cost function and the gradient descent on the network “solves” the problem.
+The mean square distance between the "correct"s olutions and the output of the neural network is the cost function and the gradient descent on the network "solves" the problem.

-## Main ML Files in Repository

-- Schrodinger Neural Network.ipynb

-- New Potentials.ipynb

-- gradient_descent.py

-- 1-D graphs.ipynb
+## Data Generation

+* `genpotential.py`: We require training data for the neural network.
+We generate thousands of random potential functions and solve them with conventional methods and solve them individually.

-## Future Directions
+## Neural Network

-Please contact me if you are interested in extending/improving this project in any of the further points! 😄

-- extend study to three dimension solutions  😳

-- increase layers in neural network 🧠

-- using neural network for other aspects of Schrödinger’s equations (tell us other information about quantum state) 🔮

-- cross-validation techniques 📈

-- feature engineering to further reduce errors 📉
+* `schrodinger_nn.py`: We set up a simple neural network and solve the one-dimensional Schrodinger equation.